florisvanvugt/omega_cpp_py/readme.md

 We have been running this on a 64-bit version of Xunbuntu 16.04.02, running kernel `4.4.0-87-generic`.

-To run the robot you also need to install libusb and possibly some headers.
+To run the robot you also need to install libusb1, under Ubuntu this can be achieved through `sudo apt install libusb-1.0-0-de`.